MJKWoolnough/jslib/README.md

 }
 ```

-This fuction is used to set attributes and children on [Node](https://developer.mozilla.org/en-US/docs/Web/API/Node)s, and events on [Node](https://developer.mozilla.org/en-US/docs/Web/API/Node)s and other [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget)s.
+This function is used to set attributes and children on [Node](https://developer.mozilla.org/en-US/docs/Web/API/Node)s, and events on [Node](https://developer.mozilla.org/en-US/docs/Web/API/Node)s and other [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget)s.

 If the element passed is a [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) or [SVGElement](https://developer.mozilla.org/en-US/docs/Web/API/SVGElement), then a properties param is processed, applying attributes as per the [PropsObject](#dom_propsobject) type.
 Likewise, any events are set or unset on a passed [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget), as per the [PropsObject](#dom_propsobject) type.